aknutas/aknutas.github.io/sundry/2016-unimi-course.md

 * Gephi software [homepage](https://gephi.org/)

 #### Antti's research / case studies on gamification
 * Knutas, A., Ikonen, J., Nikula, U., & Porras, J. (2014, June).
 Increasing collaborative communications in a programming course with gamification: a case study.
 In Proceedings of the 15th International Conference on Computer Systems and Technologies (pp. 370-377).
-ACM. [https://www.researchgate.net/publication/268060789_Increasing_collaborative_communications_in_a_programming_course_with_gamification_A_case_study?ev=prf_pub](Preprint from ResearchGate)
+ACM.
+[Preprint from ResearchGate](https://www.researchgate.net/publication/268060789_Increasing_collaborative_communications_in_a_programming_course_with_gamification_A_case_study?ev=prf_pub)

 #### Preliminary Readings on Gamification and Collaboration
 Optional, but good scientific articles that discuss different issues on gamification and collaboration: